godfreynolan/DJITutorialsKotlin/9-VideoDecoder/README.md

 #### 1. Create the project

-Open Android Studio and select **File -> New -> New Project** to create a new project, named `"VideoDecoder"`.
-Enter the company domain and package name `(com.dji.videostreamdecodingsample)` you want and press Next.
+Open Android Studio and select **File -> New -> New Project** to create a new project, named `"VideoStreamDecodingSample"`.
+Enter the company domain and package name `(com.dji.videostreamdecodingsample)` and press Next.
 Set the mimimum SDK version as `API 21: Android 5.1 (Lollipop)` for "Phone and Tablet" and press Next.
 Then select "Empty Activity" and press Next.
 Lastly, leave the Activity Name as "MainActivity", and the Layout Name as "activity_main", Press "Finish" to create the project.

 #### 2. Add Some String Resources